Our Engagement, Outreach & Service Learning Programs

 Community Preschool Hearing, Speech and Language Screenings: A team of faculty and students from the Wendell Johnson Speech and Hearing Clinic goes to area preschools and daycare centers each year to provide no-cost hearing, speech and language screenings for children 3 – 5 years of age.
 Results are shared with parents, and options for treatment or strategies for remediation for any detected problems are shared.
 Parents are notified of the opportunity for screening prior to the WJSHC visit, and they may choose whether or not to have their child(ren) participate.

-UI-SAFE.
-Developed and led by Clinical Professors Stephanie Fleckenstein and Danielle Kelsay, UI-SAFE is a faculty-student educational effort which promotes healthy hearing.
+UI-SAFE: Developed and led by Clinical Assistant Professor Stephanie Fleckenstein and Clinical Associate Professor Danielle Kelsay, UI-SAFE is a faculty-student educational effort which promotes healthy hearing.
 The team’s main focus is to reach out to individuals across the age span, educating them about exposure to hazardous sound levels which occur in daily life, as well as teaching effective strategies to protect hearing.
 UI-SAFE gets their message out by participating in health fairs, presenting to school classrooms and band programs, and providing information to a wide variety of groups of college students across campus.